fieldtrip/website/faq/how_are_electrodes_magnetometers_or_gradiometers_described.md

 ---
 title: How are electrodes, magnetometers or gradiometers described?
-tags: [faq, electrode, eeg, meg, layout]
+tags: [faq, electrode, eeg, meg, fiducial, layout]
 ---

 # How are electrodes, magnetometers or gradiometers described?